zombiesouplab/chat/README.md

 #### Data Transformers (recommended)

-Need to have more control on the data returned from the package?
+Need to have more control on the data returned from the package routes?
 You can specify your own Model transformers and take advantage of [Fractal](http://fractal.thephpleague.com/).

 All you need to do is specify the location of your transformers in the configuration